-Japan is difficult because I am not Japanese
+Japan is hard because I'm not Japanese

-I'm lonely - The Japanese are cold and closed
+I'm lonely - The Japanese are cold and closed off

 In Brazil it was better, I had this and that

-Other thoughts and attitudes that hinder
+Other thoughts and attitudes that make it difficult

 We also recommend reading: